-As the original hunter gatherers of prehistory found scope for wandering limited by growing numbers, they settled into small, family communities, which we identify as ‘clachans’.
+As the original hunter gatherers of prehistory found scope for wandering limited by growing numbers, they settled into small, family communities.
 Surviving, as best they could, the depredations, even enslavement, of the new arrivals… the Gaels, Saints and Vikings…and eventually merging into them through interbreeding, numbers of such family groups of housing increased.
 Evidence of this is plentiful in Ardnamurchan, as well as that of the grouping into larger ‘families’, that we now know as Clans, with the Clan chief taking responsibility for such as land allocation.

-The clachan – this photo above shows Bourblaige, a clachan cleared in 1828 – consisted of a few, very simple dwelling houses, each with farm outhouses such as byres and barns, and kaleyards, walled areas for growing vegetables, occupied by a population, typically of around 30, many of whom were related.
+The photo above shows Bourblaige, a settlement cleared in 1828 – consisted of a few, very simple dwelling houses, each with farm outhouses such as byres and barns, and kaleyards, walled areas for growing vegetables, occupied by a population, typically of around 30, many of whom were related.
 The people lived in single-storey buildings made of local materials including wood, turf, reed, heather and, later, stone – of which the two-roomed blackhouses are the best known.

 Where reasonably large areas of good arable ground was available, open fields were divided into strips about 6m wide.
 The earth was banked into ridges (rigs) with weed-filled ditches (runs) between, a system known as runrig.
 This arrangement aided drainage, and thickened the soil for the crops which were grown along the top of the rig.
 In some places, these strips were allocated by the drawing of lots on a regular timetable.These strips were fertilized with bracken or, better, by applying seaweed, and could be very fertile.
 They were worked using hand tools such as the caschroim, a type of spade.